AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

     :align: center
     :alt: internal figure

     Flow going from a small diameter pipe to a large one.
-The flow through each pipe must be the same.
+The continuity principle states that the flow through each pipe must be the same.

 .. _laminar_and_turbulent_flow:

 Laminar and Turbulent Flow
 ---------------------------
 Considering that this class deals with the flow of water through a water treatment plant, understanding the characteristics of the flow is very important.
-Thus, it is necessary to understand the most common characteristic of fluid flow: whether it is laminar or turbulent. `Laminar <https://en.wikipedia.org/wiki/Laminar_flow>`_ flow is very smooth and highly ordered. `Turbulent <https://en.wikipedia.org/wiki/Turbulence>`_ flow is chaotic, messy, and disordered.
-The best way to understand each flow and what it looks like is visually, `like in this video <https://youtu.be/qtvVN2qt968?t=131>`_ or the wikipedia image below.
+Thus, it is necessary to understand the most common characteristic of fluid flow: whether it is **laminar** or **turbulent**     . `Laminar <https://en.wikipedia.org/wiki/Laminar_flow>`_ flow is very smooth and highly ordered. `Turbulent <https://en.wikipedia.org/wiki/Turbulence>`_ flow is chaotic, messy, and disordered.
+The best way to understand each flow and what it looks like is visually, like in the wikipedia figure below `or in this video <https://youtu.be/qtvVN2qt968?t=131>`_.
 Please ignore the part of the video after the image of the tap.

 .. _wikipedia_laminar_turbulent:
 .. figure:: Images/Wikipedia_laminar_turbulent.png